camarguinho/eda-challenge/README.md

 If you are not familiar with the OpenShift client, the `oc` command, pass the `quarkus.kubernetes.deploy` flag in the command line to build and deploy the application in a single step.

+Tip: `quarkus.kubernetes-client.trust-certs` property will resolve any SSL issues publishing your application.

 **Bonus (Optional)**: Quarkus is the unique Kubernetes Native Java stack for containers!
 Really?
 Demostraste it by building your application as a native application and deploy in the OpenShift cluster.